tythe-protocol/tythe/README.md

 # FAQ

+### What's with the name?
+A tithe is a donation that many religious organizations ask of their practicioners, paid to support the clergy and other shared infrastructure of the church.
+It comes from the old english "tenth", because traditionally the tythe is 10% of ones income.

 ### Why “tythe” not “tithe”?
 It’s the archaic spelling.
 I just like it better.

 ### Why is the tythe based on R&D, not revenue or profit?
  * Revenue scales too fast in most companies, it ends up being impractical at either the high or low end.
  * R&D scales sub-linear with revenue, making it a nice fit for this use case.
+ * R&D in software companies is almost entirely engineers.
+This makes it easy to compare to the value that open source provides.
  * Lots of companies have no revenue, but are funded.
 They should still contribute.
- * R&D in software companies is almost entirely engineers.
-This makes it easy to compare to the value that open source provides.
  * R&D is already reported publicly in many companies, leading to transparency.